nyuwireless-unipd/ns3-mmwave/doc/manual/source/python.rst

-The process (only supported on Linux at present) generates the LP64 bindings using the toolchain and then copies the LP64 bindings to the ILP32 bindings with some type subsitutions automated by Waf scripts.
+The process (only supported on Linux at present) generates the LP64 bindings using the toolchain and then copies the LP64 bindings to the ILP32 bindings with some type substitutions automated by Waf scripts.

 Rescanning a module
 ###################